lucia-auth/lucia/docs/pages/tutorials/username-and-password/astro.md

 		// As a preventive measure, you may want to hash passwords even for invalid usernames.
 		// However, valid usernames can be already be revealed with the signup page among other methods.
 		// It will also be much more resource intensive.
-		// Since protecting against this is none-trivial,
+		// Since protecting against this is non-trivial,
 		// it is crucial your implementation is protected against brute-force attacks with login throttling etc.
 		// If usernames are public, you may outright tell the user that the username is invalid. return new Response("Incorrect username or password", {